XVincentX/vscode-apielements/client/README.md

 #### Acknowledges
 Even if I currently work for Apiary, this extension is my personal work and **it's not backed by Apiary.**
+If you're enjoying the extension and would like to help, consider [a donation](https://paypal.me/vncz)

 #### Dependencies status:
 Client: